 Many find Key West strange during the day; but after the sun goes down, the restless souls of the island’s frightful past begin to stir.
 You will hear their tales that have been all but forgotten as you travel the narrow, dark streets of Old Town – filled with 19th century wooden houses that hold on to the secrets of their former inhabitants.
 Stories so tragic, so chilling, you’ll see why Key West is one of the top ten most haunted cities in America.

-Once quarantine barracks for suffering soldiers left to die from yellow fever; now home to an eerie doll that can play tricks on you if you don’t play nicely.
 Our Ghost Host will add a pinch of humor to Key West’s dark side with tales of deathly love, tragic endings, scores to settle, wrongs to right and ghastly folk – some so strange it will be hard to believe they’re true.

 Space is limited for this very popular excursion, so DON’T DELAY!
 For more information, go to our official Key West Ghost Tours website.